ory/sdk/clients/kratos/dotnet/docs/PublicApi.md

 Initialize Recovery Flow for API Clients

 This endpoint initiates a recovery flow for API clients such as mobile devices, smart TVs, and so on.
 If a valid provided session cookie or session token is provided, a 400 Bad Request error.
 To fetch an existing recovery flow call `/self-service/recovery/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
-This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [ORY Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).
+This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [Ory Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).

 ### Example
 ```csharp